 - Crispy edges with buttery and fluffy center: This has always been garlic bread’s main selling point.
 With every crispy bite, you’re welcomed by soft, buttery insides.
 Something that truly melts in your mouth.

-- Quick and easy: All you have to do is grab your favorite bread, prepare your garlic butter, and pop it in the air fryer for a total of 30 minutes.
+- Quick and easy: All you have to do is grab your favorite bread, prepare your garlic butter, and pop it in the air fryer.
 You can also freeze them and turn them into convenient make-ahead meals.
-This is what I usually

 - Crowd favorite: Everybody loves garlic bread.
 Kids, busy folks, and even the elderly.
 Because of that, leftovers are almsot never a problem.